Molecular-Biophysics-Database/mbdb-docs/README.md

 # mbdb-docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Nextra](https://nextra.site/), a modern static website generator.

 ## Installation